Seaside Promenade History: Beginnings of an Oregon Coast Icon, Part I

 All of that sandy expanse you now see built up quickly after the beginning of the jetties, apparently by the mid-20s.

-Where to stay in this area - Where to eat - Seaside Maps and Virtual Tours Part Two of this historical exploration comes by Friday morning.
+Where to stay in this area - Where to eat - Seaside Maps and Virtual Tours Part Two of this historical exploration of Seaside is here.

 More About Oregon Coast hotels, lodging.....